Vikingeets/advancedtouch/STEPWISE.md

 # What?

 Stepwise mode allows you to manually try crafting actions against a simulated crafting session.
-Alternatively, it can use Advanced Touch's solver to find the optimal next step in the craft.
+Alternatively, it can use Advanced Touch's solver to suggest the next action in the craft.

 # Using stepwise mode